 Deep brain stimulation (DBS) is a potential treatment option for any condition where brain regions are not functioning properly.
-The Department of Neurology at NNI explains how it can improve movement disorders.
+The Department of Neurology at National Neuroscience Institute (NNI) explains how it can improve movement disorders.

 Continued from previous page.